View Document Text

 Management requires of those involved in determining or giving investment advice to

-Clients includes a graduate degree (masters or doctorate) as well as proper professional
+Clients include a graduate degree (master's or doctorate) as well as proper professional

 licensing and training.
 However, all hiring decisions are made on a case-by-case basis at